-Lorena has over 18 years teaching experience in Norway and has established a solid foundation for teaching classical ballet in Norway.
+Lorena started teaching in 2000 in Norway and has established a solid foundation for teaching classical ballet in the ergen area.
 She uses her experience and passion for dance and music, to inspire and instill that passion into her students.
 She has trained and privately coached students who have successfully gained entrance to renowned dance institutions in Norway and other countries.

-Lorena was born in Santiago, Chile and attended the Ballet de Santiago School, studying with Osvaldo Gėldres and Alicia Targarona, and was awarded a scholarship for her studies in the Vaganova method.
+Born in Santiago, Chile, Lorena attended the Ballet de Santiago School, studying with Osvaldo Gėldres and Alicia Targarona, and was awarded a scholarship for her studies in the Vaganova method.
 She joined the professional company at the age of 16 and in a few years was dancing soloist roles in the resident theatre and on tour with the company in Latin America and New York.
 Lorena was invited by her director, Ivan Nagy, to join him as a dancer in the U.S.A.
 Here she continued to dance many soloist and leading roles.

 After along dancing career as a Principal dancer Lorena accomplish and reaches the total development of stage work that forms a complete dancer.